Trick Williams

-Matrick Mondre Belton (born May 26, 1994) is an American professional wrestler.
-He is signed to WWE, where he performs on its NXT brand, under the ring name Trick Williams.
-In NXT, he is a former two-time NXT Champion, as well as a former one-time NXT North American Champion.
-He also makes appearances in WWE's partner promotion Total Nonstop Action Wrestling (TNA), where he is a former one-time TNA World Champion.
+Matrick Mondre Belton (born May 26, 1994) is an American professional wrestler, and former football player.
+As of February 2021, he is signed to WWE, where he performs on the SmackDown brand under the ring name Trick Williams and is the current WWE United States Champion in his second reign.
+He is also a former two-time NXT Champion, and a former one-time NXT North American Champion.
+He also made appearances in WWE's partner promotion Total Nonstop Action Wrestling (TNA), where he is a former one-time TNA World Champion.

-After playing gridiron football in college, Belton began his professional wrestling career in 2018 under the ring name Sweet Daddy Trick when he trained in Philadelphia with his uncle.
+Belton played gridiron football in college at the power five level for the South Carolina Gamecocks.
+He began his professional wrestling career in 2018 under the ring name Sweet Daddy Trick when he trained in Philadelphia with his uncle.
 Belton then signed a developmental contract with WWE in February 2021 and debuted in September of the same year under the Trick Williams ring name.
-Since then, he has become a two-time NXT Champion, a one-time NXT North American Champion, and was the winner of the 2023 Men's Iron Survivor Challenge.
+Since then, he has become the WWE United States Champion, a two-time NXT Champion, a one-time NXT North American Champion, and was the winner of the 2023 Men's Iron Survivor Challenge.
 He won the TNA World Championship, his first world championship, in May 2025 and became the first WWE-contracted wrestler to win a TNA championship.
+In 2026, he started being managed by Lil Yachty.

 Football career

-Belton excelled in athletics since childhood and played college football on a full scholarship for the Hampton Pirates in 2012 and 2013, the latter season cut short due to a pulled hamstring.
-Feeling he could do more, he abandoned his scholarship to walk on to the South Carolina Gamecocks team, his father's alma mater, from 2014 to 2016.
-There, he also played alongside his brothers, André and Hassan.
+Matrick Mondre Belton was born on May 26, 1994, in Columbia, South Carolina, the son of Monica and Patrick Belton.
+Excelling in athletics since childhood, he attended Keenan High School, where he played basketball and American football, accumulating 1,157 yards and nine touchdowns as a senior before graduating in 2012.
+He then attended Hampton University and played on a full scholarship for the Hampton Pirates in 2012 and 2013; the latter season was cut short due to a pulled hamstring.
+He abandoned his scholarship to walk on to the South Carolina Gamecocks team, his father's alma mater, from 2014 to 2016, where he also played alongside his brothers André and Hassan.
 He caught 11 passes for 121 yards during his college career, all of which came in 2015.
-At South Carolina, he graduated in physical education.
-He went undrafted in 2017 and spent time as an assistant coach and student-teacher intern at Airport High School in West Columbia, South Carolina in the fall of 2017.
-He then played in The Spring League in 2018 and attended the Philadelphia Eagles rookie minicamp on a tryout basis in May 2018.
+In December 2016, Belton graduated from the University of South Carolina with a degree in physical education.
+He went undrafted in 2017 and spent time as an assistant coach and student-teacher intern at Airport High School in West Columbia in the fall.
+The following year, he played in The Spring League and attended the Philadelphia Eagles rookie mini-camp on a tryout basis in May.